Thinkmill/manypkg/README.md

 ### How it's fixed

-The highest range of the dependency is set as the range at every non-peer dependency place it is depended on.
+The most commonly used range of the dependency is set as the range at every non-peer dependency place it is depended on.
+If for some reason, every range is used the same amount of times, they'll all be fixed to the highest version.

 ### Examples